instadw/instadwell-blog/_posts/2026-1-30-how-the-2026-eu-india-fta-affects-indian-students-uncapped-mobility-and-digital-visas.md

 ---
-title: " How the 2026 EU-India FTA Affects Indian Students Uncapped Mobility & Digital Visas "
+title: " How the 2026 EU-India FTA Affects Indian Students: Uncapped Mobility & Digital Visas "
 description: " Planning to study in Europe in 2026?
 Learn how the EU-India FTA changes visas, stay-back rights, and digital processing for Indian students. "
 image: "/assets/images/how-the-2026-eu-india-fta-affects-indian-students-uncapped-mobility-and-digital-visas.webp"
 layout: post